Why did we leave the States to move to Mexico?

 What about Safety?
 Schooling?
 Medical care?
 Politics?
 The water?
 Cows in the road?

 We are often asked these questions, usually with intrigue and curiosity, other times with confusion and skepticism.

-What about safety?
+What about The American Dream?

 The answers are varied but all end up at the same place.

-We wanted to cultivate abundance and longevity and enjoy the precious, never-to-be-had-again moments within our days—to get out of the rat race, to slow down, smell the flowers, disconnect and reconnect.
+We wanted to cultivate abundance and longevity and enjoy the precious, never-to-be-had-again-moments within our days—to get out of the rat race, slow down, smell the flowers, disconnect and reconnect.

 Baja or Mainland?